scythe-suite/danake/site/src/testing.md

 set of virtual machines.
 Once installed the tool and the dependencies (most notably [VirtualBox](https://www.virtualbox.org/)), just issue

-    ./admin dm-create-vms
-    ./admin dm-setup-swarm
+    danake machine create
+    danake machine setup

-to create the virtual machines and setup the swarm running on them; this step (unless the hosts are rebooted) need not be repeated.
+to create the virtual machines and setup the swarm running on them; this step (unless the hosts are rebooted) need not be repeated; a very convenient way to use different setup is to use [Docker Context](https://docs.docker.com/engine/context/working-with-contexts/).

-Once the VMs are ready, to connect your local docker command with the remote daemon on the master virtual machine, use

-    eval $(./admin dm-env)

-to setup the needed environment variables in any new shell you are about to use.
+It is possible to create a `danake-test` *context* for this testing setup using

+    danake machine context

+and switch to it as

+    docker context danake-test

 ## The local registry